changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-cluster-delete.md

 <properties
-   pageTitle="Azure クラスターとそのリソースの削除 | Microsoft Azure"
-   description="クラスターを含むリソース グループを削除するか、リソースを選択的に削除して、Service Fabric クラスターを完全に削除する方法について学習します。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="ChackDan"
+   pageTitle="Delete an Azure cluster and its resources | Microsoft Azure" description="Learn how to completely delete a Service Fabric cluster either deleting the resource group containing the cluster or by selectively deleting resources." services="service-fabric" documentationCenter=".net" authors="ChackDan"